 As organizations around the world adapt to the COVID-19 pandemic, employers in many jurisdictions have started preparing for the “beyond” phase.
 Unlike ever before, key reputational, strategic and human resources questions must be answered about whether the organization can ask all, some or certain employees to resume working from the office or official business premises, either partially or in full.

-Download our Return to office – Legal Requirements and Considerations tracker (pdf) to understand the regulations governing this area in more than 60 countries.
+Download our EY Law Global Return to Office tracker (pdf) to understand the regulations governing this area in more than 55 countries.